veritywong/golden-square-phase-two/09_multi_class_design/recipes/diary.md

     def initalize #creates an instace of diary which opens an empty list end

+    def add # adds instances of DiaryEntries end

-    def show #shows instances of DiaryEntries
+    def show #shows instances of DiaryEntries/past entries end

+    def chunk(wpm, minutes) # shows largest entry that can be read given the time and wpm end end

+class DiaryEntries
+    def initialize(titile, entry) # entry is a string of a diary entry end

+    def reading_speed(wpm) #wpm is a number, and calculates the reading speed of an entry end

 end
-end

-class DiaryEntries
-    def initialize(entry) # entry is a string of a diary entry end end

 class TodoList